blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

 .. contents:: Contents:
   :backlinks: none

-This tutorial describes how to pre-process, run and post-process a direct chill (DC) casting case with directChillFoam.
+This tutorial describes the steps to pre-process, run and post-process an axisymmetryc direct chill (DC) casting case that corresponds to the binary Al-Cu alloy casting experiment described in `Vreeman et al. (2002) <https://doi.org/10.1115/1.1482089>`_ with directChillFoam.

 .. figure:: ../images/DC_Schematic.png
   :width: 80%